Welcome Home Village

 The Welcome Home Village is not a publicly accessible program and no admittance will be permitted to any walk-ins.
 All program referrals are done by local homeless service providers through a fair and consistent countywide assessment process known as the Coordinated Entry System.

-The Welcome Home Village will accept referrals from local nonprofit service providers - such as Good Samaritan Shelter, Transitions-Mental Health Association, and CAPSLO - and government programs, including the City of San Luis Obispo's Homelessness Response Teams and County of San Luis Obispo's Behavioral Health.
+The Welcome Home Village will accept referrals from HMIS-participating service providers - such as Good Samaritan Shelter, Transitions-Mental Health Association, CAPSLO and County of San Luis Obispo's Health Agency.
 Initially, individuals living in the Bob Jones Bike Trail Encampment Corridor (and then individuals located in encampments throughout the City) will be evaluated and their information placed into the Coordinated Entry System, a standardized intake assessment and referral system.
 After their initial intake, a person's unique needs will be assessed to determine which programs will be the best fit for them.

 No visitors are allowed on site except for service providers and community resource agency representatives whose presence is necessary for the success of the site and its residents.